Galaxy Song: Premise and synopsis

 The song originally debuted during the comedy sketch "Live Organ Transplants".
 The paramedic (John Cleese), upon failing to persuade Mrs. Brown (Terry Jones) to donate her liver, opens the refrigerator doors to reveal a man wearing a pink morning suit (Eric Idle).
 The man accompanies Mrs. Brown through outer space singing various statistics about the galaxy.
 The upshot of the song (which follows a synthesized instrumental montage that, in the movie, is accompanied by a computer-animated picture of a woman being impregnated and giving birth to the universe) is that in the grand scheme of the universe, the likelihood of Mrs. Brown's existence was almost zero, but that she should "pray that there's intelligent life somewhere up in space, 'cause there's bugger all down here on Earth".
 The singer returns to the refrigerator, at which point Mrs. Brown admits that the singer convinced her to hand over her liver.

 Accuracy of astronomical figures

 The lyrics include a number of astronomical quantities, most of which are accurate to within one or two significant figures.
-A few statements are only approximately correct or have liberties with definitions, likely to fit within the meter of the song.
+A few statements are only approximately correct or take liberties with definitions, likely to fit within the meter of the song.